Harry Fritz (coach)

 Harry G. Fritz (June 13, 1920 – May 27, 1987) was a collegiate athletics administrator and an American football, basketball, and baseball coach.
 He served as the head football coach at the University of Central Missouri in Warrensburg, Missouri in 1952.
 Fritz was also the head baseball coach at his alma mater, Transylvania University in Lexington, Kentucky from 1947 to 1948.
 Before his retirement, he served as the head of the National Association of Intercollegiate Athletics.

-Fritz was the father of current Tulane Green Wave football coach Willie Fritz.
+Fritz was the father of current University of Houston football coach Willie Fritz.